 The hollow fist-size organ is a muscular organ that contracts to force blood through the body.
-Even with all the enormous workload of the heart, the adult heart weighs between 8–12 ounces.
+Even with all the enormous workload of the heart, the adult heart only weighs between 8–12 ounces.

 The average heart rate changes through the human lifespan:

-The heart is a part of the autonomic nervous system and cannot generate its own electrical rhythm.
 Electrical signals instruct the ventricles when to contract by impulses passed down to the Purkinje fibers, modified muscle cells collectively known as the Bundle of His.

-Three components of systemic circulation:
+Three components of systemic circulation include:

-Another term for pulmonary circulation is bronchial circulation—it supplies blood to the tissue of the larger airways of the lung.
+Another term for pulmonary circulation is bronchial circulation.
+It supplies blood to the tissue of the larger airways of the lung.

-When a person takes a breath air comes in the nose or mouth then travels down the trachea, also known as the windpipe.
-The air then passes through the bronchial tubes, or airways, into the lungs for gas exchange, or diffusion, to take place—carbon dioxide is expired while oxygen is absorbed.
+When a person takes a breath air comes in via the nose or mouth then travels down the trachea, also known as the windpipe.
+The air then passes through the bronchial tubes, or airways, and into the lungs for gas exchange, or diffusion, to take place—carbon dioxide is expired while oxygen is absorbed.

 Deoxygenated blood pumps from the right ventricle → lungs via the pulmonary arteries, the only arteries that transport deoxygenated blood.